web3/web3.js/docs/docs/guides/smart_contracts/index.md

 ```

 :::info
-And as mentioned in the tips inside pervious sections:
+And as mentioned in the tips inside previous sections:
 If you do not know how to get the contract ABI and bytecode, we recommend you to check the Step 4 at the [Deploying and Interacting with Smart Contracts](./deploying_and_interacting_with_smart_contracts#step-4-compile-the-solidity-code-using-the-solidity-compiler-and-get-its-abi-and-bytecode) tutorial.
 :::